dguaderrama/bootcamp-jb/_posts/2006-distribution/2006-12-20-web-mapping.md

 [Here's a list of tile map service (TMS) providers](http://leaflet-extras.github.io/leaflet-providers/preview/).
 Nearly all TMS providers are free for <em>personal use</em>.

-Mapbox Suite is ideal for creating custom basemaps.
+Mapbox Studio is ideal for creating custom basemaps.

 A basemap is what your spatial data layers are set on top of.